stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Elemental/index.md

 ### Storm's Might
 The primordial power of great storms dwell within you, waiting to be called upon.
 You are able to move as thunder does, appearing to teleport to a nearby space.
 Additionally, you may tick your ability clock after a skirmish, wreck, or channel roll to knock a target back or increase effect against a structure.

-### Toxic Blessing
-Your body is capable of repurposing poison, using it to soothe and repair.
-You may tick your ability clock after encountering a poison-based attack to alleviate your highest level of harm, or store the poison in your body to unleash in your next attack.